 Aims and Objectives

-- > To generate synergies for networking and cooperation strategies among youth organisations working with YMRA in Europe.
+> To generate synergies for networking and cooperation strategies among youth organizations working with YMRA in Europe.

 - The project includes several activities which will be carried out as follows: